 Academic Program (Major Requirements)

 Students who major in psychology examine behavior and mental processes using the scientific method and learn to apply this knowledge in real-world and laboratory settings.
 Students are exposed to a large variety of topics and methods within the field of psychology (breadth) and are required to take additional courses in one of several focus areas (depth).
-Senior majors must complete an empirical, research thesis, a community-based research thesis, or a theoretical review and integration.
-For an empirical thesis, a student conducts original research on an issue of theoretical or practical concern.
+Senior majors must complete an empirical research thesis, a community-based research thesis, or a theoretical review and integration.
+For an empirical research thesis, a student conducts original research on an issue of theoretical or practical concern.
 For a community-based research thesis, a student works in the community, using his or her training in psychology to address social or psychological issues in an applied setting.
 For a theoretical review and integration, a student conducts a comprehensive and critical review of the extant literature.
-More information on the psychology department is available on the website (www.bates.edu/PSYC.xml).
+More information on the psychology department is available on the website (www.bates.edu/psychology).